nicolevanderhoeven/blog/content/gear.md

 - [Sony A6600](https://amzn.to/3CmuLH1) with [Sigma 16mm f1.4](https://amzn.to/3xn3ZKD) lens (main shooter, used to take this shot)
 - [Røde Wireless Go II](https://amzn.to/2Vc1A8R) two-person microphones (used as on-board camera mics)
 - [SwitchPod tripod](https://amzn.to/3fowSA0)
+- [Peak Design Travel tripod](https://www.peakdesign.com/pages/travel-tripod): Pricy, but the only full tripod I use these days.
+Excellent for travel!

 ## Other tech